Please select your location below

 What is more delicious than a perfectly cooked steak?
 One that has just that right topping – like the icing on a cake!
 There are many popular finishing touches you’ll find available when dining out and one of them is sauces.

 If you like a creamy sauce, there is nothing like a Béarnaise sauce.
 Treat yourself to this creamy classic French sauce that will leave you wanting to more.
-While delectable, its ingredients are simple and include egg yolks, butter and vinegar flavored with tarragon and shallots, topped off with black pepper.
+While delectable, its ingredients are simple and include egg yolks, butter and vinegar flavoured with tarragon and shallots, topped off with black pepper.

 Something that’s made its way into many restaurants more recently is Chimichurri sauce.
 Chimichurri is an Argentinian uncooked sauce used as an ingredient in cooking and as a table condiment for grilled meat.
 It has become widely adopted in most of Latin America and lucky for us, has made its way into Canada.
 This sauce comes in green (chimichurri verde) and red (chimichurri rojo) varieties.
 It’s made of